-Exposure variable based on
+Reform Exposure variable based on

-Tier1 capital (or CET1)/RWA
+RBC Tier1 capital (or CET1)/RWA

-(Cash+Central bank accounts+Liquid securities)/TA
+LCR (Cash+Central bank accounts+Liquid securities)/TA

-Bank identified as D-SIB or G-SIB
+G-SIB/D-SIB Bank identified as D-SIB or G-SIB

-Tier1 capital/Total Assets
+LR Tier1 capital/Total Assets

 Controlling for confounding factors.
 Depending on the data analysed, the empirical analysis accounts for important bank or firm characteristics and other confounding macro, monetary, and financial factors over time.
 For instance, at the most aggregate level, the FSB survey analysis combines macroeconomic control variables with separate country and time fixed effects to control for demand effects.
 At the most granular bank-firm relationship level, fixed effects at the sector-by-time level absorb sector-specific demand effects that vary over time, while bank-firm fixed effects absorb any time-invariant aspects that are unique to a particular bank-customer relationship.
-If two banks are differently affected by the reforms, the absorption of demand effects for a customer (or to a category of customers) allow a more proper identification of the impact on lending outcomes that can be attributed to the reforms.
+If two banks are differently affected by the reforms, the absorption of demand effects for a customer (or for a category of customers) allow a more proper identification of the impact on lending outcomes that can be attributed to the reforms.
+Importantly, the within-country level analyses for EU jurisdictions controlled for the eligibility of the SME loans to the SME SF.
+While the introduction of the SF as a control variable in the econometric analysis allows to disentangle the effect of the reforms from a potential confounding factor, the SF was not in itself a primary focus of the analysis and conclusions on its effectiveness cannot be drawn.